-H3 units with internal control panel have removable access panels on the top and bottom of the supply fan section.
-The supply flanges can be interchanged with the access panels if necessary as the openings have the same dimensions, except on size E.
+V3 units with internal control panel have removable access panels on the front and back of the supply fan section.
+V3 units that have energy recovery only have one removable access panel on the front of the unit.
+The supply flanges can be interchanged with the access panels if necessary as the openings have the same dimensions.

-Figure 4 - H3 internal control panel with top access panel removed.
+Figure 3 - V3 internal control panel with rear removable access panel shown